GuenterQuast/mPIXdaq/README.md

 ## Data Analysis

-The analysis shown in this example is intentionally very simple and based on standard libraries and functions. clustering of pixels is performed by finding connected regions in the pixel image with *scipy.ndimage.label()*.
+The analysis shown in this example is intentionally very simple and based on standard libraries and functions.
+The class `frameAnalyzer` implements a search for connected pixels and returns a list of tuples with cluster properties.
+It also contains methods to provide summary of cluster properties, useful for histogramming, and for writing data to a file in CSV format.
+Clustering of pixels is performed by finding connected regions in the pixel image with the method *scipy.ndimage.label()*.
 The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix calculated from the *x* and *y* coordinates of the pixels in a cluster.